 12. Making Themselves the Center of an Argument

-If you bring a concern up to a partner, and they become so upset or ashamed that they make it completely about how bad they’re feeling, this may be a form of emotional manipulation.
-This can draw attention away from the concern and onto comforting the other person.
+If you bring a concern to a partner, and they become so upset or ashamed that they make it completely about how bad they’re feeling, this may be a form of emotional manipulation.
+This can draw attention away from your concern and onto comforting the other person.

 13. Criticism